 Aortic stenosis is one of the most common heart-valve conditions.
 It affects a significant percentage of older Americans and, if untreated, can lead to heart failure or death.
 Milder cases of aortic stenosis can be controlled with medication and lifestyle changes.
 However, for people with severe symptoms, an aortic valve replacement may be necessary.

 Transcatheter aortic valve replacement (TAVR) is a minimally invasive surgical procedure to replace the aortic valve in patients with severe aortic stenosis.
 This procedure is appropriate for patients who are considered to be at any risk level for significant complications from traditional open-heart surgery.

 Aortic stenosis is a thickening of the aortic valve that keeps it from fully opening.
 When the valve doesn’t open properly, blood flow from the heart to the rest of the body is limited.
 Patients with aortic stenosis may experience chest pain, shortness of breath, fatigue or swelling in their legs.

 In a TAVR procedure, a new, artificial aortic valve is collapsed and inserted through a catheter.
 Once the device is in the correct position, it is expanded and stays in place to take over for the diseased or damaged aortic valve.

-In a traditional open-heart surgical procedure, the damaged aortic valve is completely removed and replaced with an artificial valve.
+In conventional open-heart (cardiac) surgery, the damaged aortic valve is completely removed and replaced with an artificial valve.
 It is a major surgical procedure where the surgeon makes an incision in the chest and breastbone (sternum) to reach the aortic valve.

 TAVR does not require a large incision in the chest.
 Instead, the surgeon makes a small incision in the chest or leg to reach a major artery.
 From there, an artificial valve attached to a catheter is guided through the artery and blood vessels to reach the aortic valve.